quantumcthulhu/dump/README.md

 This script scans the current directory (and subdirectories) for files with specific extensions, formats their content, and copies the output to the clipboard (if possible) to use in a prompt in LLM interface like ChatGPT.
 By default it searches for all source files, but you can pass custom extensions as command\-line arguments.

-## Features

-- Recursively searches for files by extension.
-- Formats the file content with clear delimiters.
-- Copies the output to the clipboard (requires `pyperclip`).

 ## Installation

 1. Clone the repository.